tevaughan/how-to-program/how-to-program.md

 projects, do provide a complete system for writing new software.

 In what follows, we shall introduce the reader to the advanced usage of a computer.
-By referring only to free software, we make so easy as possible the reader's acquisition of the necessary tools.
+By referring only to free software, we make easy the reader's acquisition of the necessary tools.
 Thus we enable the reader to define a computer's behavior just as he pleases, within the constraints of the computer's physical capability.

 # Advanced Usage of a Computer